michelou/deno-examples/QUICKREF.md

    > **:mag_right:** Deno supports the `@deno-types` compiler hint to specify a type definition file when type checking instead of the imported JavaScript file (see "[Providing types when importing](https://deno.land/manual@v1.9.2/typescript/types#providing-types-when-importing)").

-2. Runtime vs. Standard library
+2. Runtime versus Standard library

    Unlike Node.js <a href="https://deno.land/">Deno</a> has a lightweight built-in runtime of around 130 methods, functions and classes.
+See section [Deno Runtime](#runtime) for more details.

 ## <span id="subcommands">Deno Subcommands</span>